Mairu/swagger-ui-apikey-auth-form/README.md

         },
       },
     ```
-    every field can have the keys: type, label, rowProps, colProps, labelProps and inputProps
+    every field can have the keys: type, label, initialValue, rowProps, colProps, labelProps and inputProps
   * **submitBtnLabel**<br>
     Simple string with Label for the submit button.
 Default is: 'Get Key with Credentials'